 IBM Endicott Consent Order

-In September, 2004, DEC and IBM entered into a formal consent order that requires IBM to investigate and remediate contamination in the Village of Endicott and Town of Union.
+In September 2004, DEC and IBM entered into a formal consent order that requires IBM to investigate and remediate contamination associated with its former plant operations in the Village of Endicott and Town of Union.

-The Consent Order requires IBM to conduct a supplemental remedial investigation and focused feasibility study program for seven operable units that will identify and evaluate previously unknown or insufficiently evaluated potential sources of pollution at and in the vicinity of the site, and develop and implement appropriate cleanup measures.
+The consent order requires IBM to conduct supplemental remedial investigations and focused feasibility studies for seven areas (called 'Operable Units') to identify and evaluate previously unknown or insufficiently evaluated potential sources of pollution at and in the vicinity of the site, and to develop and implement appropriate cleanup measures.

-Four interim remedial measures (IRMs) to immediately address known environmental contamination at and in the vicinity of the site.
+Interim remedial measures were implemented to immediately address known environmental contamination at and in the vicinity of the site.
 An IRM is a set of planned actions that can be conducted without extensive investigation and evaluation and is designed to be part of the final remedy for a site.
 The consent order gives DEC the authority to require additional IRMs as appropriate.

 DEC Endicott Area Wide Study

-The Endicott Area Wide Study aims to further define the extent of soil gas contamination and groundwater contaminated in the upper aquifer west of Jefferson Avenue and east of Arthur Avenue in Endicott.
-The study will also investigate other areas to the north, west and east of the IBM solvent plume.
+The Endicott Area Wide Study further defined the extent of soil gas and groundwater contamination in the upper aquifer west of Jefferson Avenue and east of Arthur Avenue in Endicott.
+The study also investigated other areas to the north, west and east of the IBM solvent plume.

-As part of the study, DEC completed several rounds of indoor air sampling during the winters of 2003/4 and 2004/5.
-The department also has almost completed a study of the Old Village Dump, augmenting a study conducted in the 1990's, and finds no connection between the dump and groundwater contamination further downgradient.
+As part of the study, DEC completed several rounds of indoor air sampling between the winters of 2003-2004 and 2010-2011.
+The Department also completed a study of the Old Village Dump, augmenting a study conducted in the 1990's, and found no connection between the dump and groundwater contamination further down gradient.
 This study also included extensive soil gas testing and indoor air testing in and around the Jennie F. Snapp Middle School.
-The department has completed an investigation of Creative Printing in the Village of Endicott to determine if they were a source of groundwater contamination.
-The department is currently developing a work plan to further investigate many former and/or current industrial properties in Endicott that may have used solvents.
-The investigation will begin during the summer of 2005 and will be performed in seven different phases.
-Those seven phases may take three years or more to complete.
+DEC completed an investigation of Creative Printing in the village of Endicott to determine if it was a source of groundwater contamination.
+DEC investigated many former and/or current industrial properties in Endicott that may have used solvents.
+The investigation began during the summer of 2005 and was performed in seven different phases.
+Those seven phases were completed in 2010.

-Field work for the Area Wide Study will include additional indoor air sampling during the heating season, collecting and analyzing soil gas samples from temporary and permanent soil gas probes, collecting groundwater samples for analysis, collecting and analyzing soil samples, and extensive review of records and county databases to determine how properties were used.
+Field work for the Area Wide Study included indoor air sampling during the heating season, collecting and analyzing soil gas samples from temporary and permanent soil gas probes, collecting groundwater samples for analysis, collecting and analyzing soil samples, and extensive review of records and county databases to determine how properties were used.
+During this study, 291 homes had their indoor air tested and 35 of these homes were mitigated.
 IBM has done similar work in the Endicott area, installing hundreds of groundwater monitoring wells, soil gas sampling probes, and sampling the indoor air of hundreds of homes.
-Any reports that you may read will identify on the front cover whether it was written by the department or by IBM.
-Both DEC Area Wide Study and IBM reports are available at the public repository at the library in Endicott.
+Any reports that you may read will identify on the front cover whether they were written by DEC or by IBM.
+Both the DEC Area Wide Study and IBM reports are available at the public repository at the library in Endicott.